 My former employer had a 100% matching program.
 So if I put in $500, they put in $500.
 That is a 100% return on my investment.
 It is free money and you don’t want to pass this up if at all possible.

 ✅ Build an emergency fund of $1,000 – $3,000

 This was another thing that we did to give us a lot more peace with our finances.

 It can be expected that unexpected things will happen.
 Creating an emergency fund is just proof that you are expecting them.

 We have since used our emergency fund to save us even more money.

-We made $2,145 in one month selling a bunch of our stuff.
+In this article I show exactly how we made $2,145 in one month selling a bunch of our stuff from around the house.

 Since I handle the finances in our family, I know a little more about what’s going on than Linda does.

-I created a simple system for paying my bills each month.
+I tend to be obsessed with efficiency.
+And I hate wasting time.
+So I created a simple system for paying my bills each month to make it fast as possible all while virtually guaranteeing that I never accidentally miss a payment.
 It made my life a lot easier and eliminated a lot of stress.
-Read more: How to Pay Monthly Bills.

 Try it here: How much are you really getting paid?